l4u/api-documentation/content/v1/shots/attachments.md

     POST /shots/:shot/attachments

 Creating an attachment requires the user to be authenticated with the `upload` scope.
-The authenticated user must also own the shot.
+The authenticated user must own the shot and be a pro, a team, or a member of a team.

 ### Parameters